Skip to content

 TL;DR

-By analyzing semantic degradation in intermediate-layer features of perturbation generators, this paper proposes a Mean Teacher-based semantic structure-aware framework that performs self-feature distillation at early generator layers to preserve semantic consistency, thereby enhancing the transferability of adversarial examples across models, domains, and tasks.
+By analyzing the semantic degradation phenomenon in the intermediate layer features of generators, this paper proposes a Mean Teacher-based semantic structure-aware framework.
+It performs self-feature distillation in the early layers of the generator to maintain semantic consistency, thereby enhancing the transferability of adversarial examples across models, domains, and tasks.

 Background & Motivation

-Generative adversarial attacks train a perturbation generator on a white-box surrogate model and transfer the generated perturbations to unseen black-box victim models.
-Compared to iterative attacks, generative methods offer higher inference efficiency, scalability, and transferability.
-However, existing methods predominantly treat the generator as a black box, optimizing only end-to-end metrics while neglecting how the generator internally represents semantic information (e.g., object boundaries and coarse shapes).
+Background: Generative adversarial attacks train a perturbation generator.
+After learning on a white-box surrogate model, the generated perturbations are applied to unseen black-box victim models.
+Compared to iterative attacks, generative methods offer higher inference efficiency, better scalability, and superior transferability.
+However, existing methods mostly treat the generator as a black box, optimizing only the end-to-end surrogate loss while ignoring how the generator internally represents semantic information (object boundaries, rough shapes), thus wasting an internal signal that could be directly intervened upon.

 Method